NisreenFarhoud/Bash-Cheatsheet/README.md

 If you call `echo` without any parameters, the command prints a new line.
 ###head
 The `head` command reads the first 10 lines of any passed in text and prints its contents to standard output.
-You can change the default 10 lines to any number by manualing passing in the desired size.
+You can change the default 10 lines to any number by manually passing in the desired size.
 For example, the following prints all 50 lines of the file. <br>
 `$ head -50 test.txt`
 ###tail